xrarch/xremu/README.md

     -asyncserial
         Simulate serial latency.

-    -nocachesim
-        Don't simulate the I-cache and D-cache.

-    -cachemiss
-        Simulate cycle delays on cache misses.

     -cacheprint
         Print cache statistics every 2 seconds.
 Only works if the emulator was compiled with PROFCPU=1 (which may slow down CPU emulation a bit).